yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/supported-os-and-arch.md

 type: docs
 ---

-Using YugabyteDB Anywhere (YBA), you can deploy YugabyteDB universes on the following architectures and operating systems.
+Using YugabyteDB Anywhere (YBA), you can deploy YugabyteDB universes on nodes with the following architectures and operating systems.

 ## Supported CPU architectures